atif-hassan/Competition-code/AnalyticsVidhya/JanataHack_Healthcare/README.md

 Each categorical variable was represented by an embedding layer and a basic lightgbm model's probabilities were stacked (added as features to the NN model).
 Very little feature engineering has been performed in this competition though A "super" feature that really worked was finding the co-occurrence matrix of patient_id vs hospital_code.
 Basically this tells us the frequency of the different hospitals that have been visited by different groups of patients.

+All the features were used to calculate the oof probabilities using 10-fold cross validation on fine tuned lgbm.
+This gave a score of 43.53 on leaderboard.
+The entire test data was also sent to the model to generate probabilities.
+These two probability results were blended using 90%-10% weightage.
+The overall accuracy of lgbm model got increased to 43.54%.
+The resulting probabilities from lgbm were blended with the neural network probabilities generated.
+This increased our accuracy to 44.108%, booking the 5th spot on the leaderboard.

 ### Tools used
 1. Python for programming